Magical Starsign: Setting

-The story takes place within the seven planets of the Baklava solar system.
+The story takes place within the seven planets of the Baklava planetary system.
 Transportation between planets is made possible by using a magical spaceship, and players may freely visit other planets as the story progresses.
 The planets also play an important role in the game's battle system.

-The first planet, Kovomaka, is an obscure magic planet located on the fringe of the solar system, which houses the Will-O-Wisp academy of magic.
+The first planet, Kovomaka, is an obscure magic planet located on the fringe of the planetary system, which houses the Will-O-Wisp academy of magic.
 It is not listed on Astrologs because of its small size and location, and the people living on the planet are unaware of the presence of other planets, as other planets are unaware of Kovomaka's existence for the same reason.

 Erd (Hikarabita (ヒカラビータ, hikarabīta) in the Japanese version) is the earth planet, where the player makes a crash landing at the beginning of the game.
 The planet is covered with stone mountains and desert, and is mostly populated by ancient robots and spiny mole people.
 Ancient ruins are located all across the planet.
 The ancient Espresso people lived on this planet before becoming extinct by "gummification" to power the robot power cells.
 There were also nine Stone Giants who once roamed the planet, the last one being Tektos, who was killed in an attack against Magnus Muzzleflash and gave the Earth Millennium Gummy to the children as a parting gift.

 Cassia (Rig Maha (リグ・マハ, rigu maha)) is the water planet, which consists of two large islands.
 The planet is mainly populated by otter people, and another magic academy, Ambergis Prep, established prior to Will-O-Wisp is located on Granule Island.
 Cassia is frozen cold when the player first arrives.
 The planet is home to the Aquarino, a water particle that neither freezes or evaporates as a side effect of being set on fire by the "Fire Otter".
 The planet is also home to the Holy Water Pyramid, home to the Water Millennium Gummy and the ancient race of water people.

 Puffoon (Cotton (コットン, kotton)) is the wind planet, where the headquarters of the Space Police are located.
 This was the player's intended destination prior to the crash-landing, and endless barren land stretches out beyond highly developed cities, leading to various odd areas such as the rabbit-populated town of Honey Mint White Caramel Fudgeflake with Melty Butter and Syrup and Whipped Cream on Top and the Couscous Ruins, a strange area home to the Wind Millennium Gummy where "time just piles up like snow".